simpleanalytics/docs/_docs/33_explained/20_platform-integration.md

 last_modified_at: 2025-07-04
 ---

+This short guide is for product and engineering teams that run a multi-tenant SaaS or website builder and want to offer privacy-first analytics without extra setup screens.
+Your users will see a single Enable Simple Analytics checkbox in their account settings, and once they tick it the platform does the heavy lifting.

+Under the hood you inject one lightweight script into each customer site, using the site’s hostname as the identifier.
+There is no need for a separate Simple Analytics account or manual site ID, which keeps onboarding fast.
+If a user later unticks the box, you simply stop embedding the script so tracking halts immediately.

+Optionally you can include a small helper that buffers event calls.
+It sits harmlessly in every page, and when the main script is active it ships events like click_signup to Simple Analytics for richer insights and affiliate credit.

+## UI integration

 Add an **Enable Simple Analytics** checkbox in your settings page.

 - When the user checks the box, inject the embed script below into their pages.